SharePoint/sp-dev-docs/docs/schema/content-type-definitions.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-The Content Type Definition Schema defines the structure of the XML that creates a content type in the element manifest file of a Feature.
+The Content Type Definition schema defines the structure of the XML that creates a content type in the element manifest file of a Feature.

 ## XML schema definition